The ORFC 2018 Programme is now finalised. Hooray! If you would like to download a PDF of our programme, click here .

 Chair: Jean Blaylock (Trade Justice Movement).
 Speakers: Nick Dearden (Global Justice Now), Kerry McCarthy (MP), Honor Eldridge (Soil Association).
 Future trade deals for the UK are already being discussed behind closed doors, deals that will have profound effects on farming.
 Tariffs are only the start in trade deals nowadays – the big focus is on regulations.
 Standards on pesticide and antibiotic use, animal welfare, food safety, environment, and workers’ rights will all be on the negotiating table.
 High profile issues like chlorine chicken and hormone beef hit the headlines, and they symbolise choices about what kind of food and farming system we want – here and around the world.
 They are choices that should be made through democratic debate and public discussion.
 Yet rules set by trade negotiators in secret can override choices and decisions made in national agriculture, food, health and environment policy.
 This session will explore the risks and options, and discuss what we can do to prevent trade deals from undermining the diverse and sustainable food system we want to build.

-Speakers: Dee Butterly (Peoples Food Policy), Colin Anderson (CAWR).
+Speakers: Dee Butterly (People’s Food Policy), Colin Anderson (CAWR).
 A People’s Food Policy was published earlier this year after two years of research and engagement with people from across the food system.
-The project was steered by members of The Land Workers’ Alliance, The Center for Agroecology, Global Justice Now and the Ecological Land Co-op.
-A People’s Food Policy outlines a people’s vision of food and farming in England that is now supported by over 100 food and farming organizations.
-Using the principles of food sovereignty, agroecology and right to food, it maps out what a comprehensive post-Brexit national food policy could look like based on these frameworks.
-This interactive session will explore how can we best use this document in our communities, campaigns, lobbying and education work to advance a people’s movement for a better food system and what should happen now?
+The project was steered by members of The Land Workers’ Alliance, Coventry University’s Center for Agroecology, Water and Resilience, Global Justice Now and the Ecological Land Cooperative.
+A People’s Food Policy outlines a people’s vision of food and farming in England that is now supported by over 100 food and farming organisations.
+Using the principles of food sovereignty, agroecology and the right to food, it maps out what a comprehensive post-Brexit national food policy could look like based on these frameworks.
+This interactive session will explore how we can best use this document in our communities, campaigns, lobbying and education work to advance a people’s movement for a better food system, and what should happen now.
 The workshop will focus both on national level action and on decentralised but interconnected community-level work.
 We will use a range of participatory approaches to develop ideas and commitments around how to mobilise a People’s Food Policy and what practical action and next steps we can take.

 Chair: Jerry Alford (Soil Association).
 Speakers: Nicola Cannon (Royal Agricultural University), Robert Diprose (RootWave), Simon Blackmore (Harper Adams University).
 Effective mechanical weeding is crucial to systems that avoid herbicides.
 But as technology advances, mechanical weeding is becoming an increasingly effective and valuable tool for all arable farmers.
 Getting your weeding strategy right will depend on your tools, your situation and of course, your weeds.
 In this session we will look at strategies for large and small-scale operations, arable and horticulture.
 It will cover opportunities for control of weeds on a field scale.
 Nicola Cannon will share results from the Innovative Farmers trials on mechanical weeding, as well as in field-scale fruit weed control; Robert Diprose will explore the role of electricity in weed control; and Simon Blackmore will ask us whether and how robots could be the solution.